Trump, South Korea's Moon discuss trying to maintain talks with North Korea

 Trump has demanded that Seoul pay as much as $4 billion more per year, according to South Korean officials, and a fourth round of talks ended in Washington on Wednesday with no agreement.

-The Blue House did not say if the cost-sharing dispute was raised during Moon’s call with Trump on Saturday.
+The Blue House said the cost-sharing dispute was not raised during Moon’s call with Trump on Saturday.

 Reporting by Josh Smith; Editing by Shri Navaratnam